Tutorial: Policy exploration procedure

 Table 2 has four sections, one for each of the objective-by-objective optimizations.
 As an example, the first sections shows the outcome of the five runs with random starting point effort when optimizing for Net economic value only.
 The objective function stopped at a very similar value (2.31) in all five runs, and the effort is very similar for each fleet for all runs, with one exception.
 The effort for Sealers is 0.95 in the first run, and 1.9 – 2.2 in the four others.
 This may seem like a big difference, but in the optimization, all five effort levels result in the same basic ecological outcome: a total collapse of the target species, seals.

-Examining the entire Table 2, it is clear that that there is very little tendency for the optimization to hang up on local minima.
-The variation in the objective estimates and effort patterns are very similar across each optimization type, with only a few runs indicating presence of local minima.
-The fourth run for Ecosystem structure is just about the only run that seems to differ in any substantial way, indicative of the optimization being unable to find any unique fishing efforts to optimize this objective (which should not surprise you since it is quite a vague objective in the first place).
+Examining the entire Table 2, it is clear that that in this example, there is very little tendency for the optimization to get stuck on local maxima.
+The variation in the objective estimates and effort patterns are very similar across each optimization type, with only a few runs indicating presence of local maxima.
+The fourth run for Ecosystem structure is the only run that seems to differ in any substantial way, indicative of the optimization being unable to find any unique fishing efforts to optimize this objective (which should not surprise you since it is quite a vague objective in the first place).

 Fleet trade-off analysis